AdrianChemicz/CAN-Eval-Board/README.md

 >	}<br />
 >#endif<br />

-Using this part of code user can verify that SPI work correctly by own SPI traffic with below SPI traffic.
-Function DRV_CANFDSPI_WriteByteArray in debug code will cause that ganerated SPI traffic will be similar like this traffic below:
+Using this part of code user can verify that SPI work correctly by own SPI traffic with below log.<br /> Function DRV_CANFDSPI_WriteByteArray in debug code will cause that ganerated SPI traffic will be similar like this traffic below:
 ![SPI write](/Doc//LogicAnalyzerLog/SPI_WriteOperation.png)
 Function DRV_CANFDSPI_ReadByteArray in debug code with correctly connected and configured MCP2517FD chip will cause that ganerated SPI traffic will be similar like this traffic below:
 ![SPI read](/Doc//LogicAnalyzerLog/SPI_ReadOperation.png)